 - Five (5) high quality digital images (JPEGs) or audiovisual files that convey the nature and condition of the site, collection, or tradition and show the urgency or need for the proposed project (collapsing walls, water damage, etc.).

-The Center will invite embassies selected in Round 1 to submit full applications.
+The U.S. Embassy will invite those selected in Round 1 to submit full applications.
 The applications must fully satisfy the program objectives, funding areas and priorities, and eligibility requirements.
 Furthermore, to be considered complete, they must include:

 From the implementer:

 - Project dates (maximum of 60 months [five years]).

 - Statement of importance highlighting the historical, architectural, artistic, or cultural (non-religious) values of the cultural heritage.

 - Revised/detailed scope of work with (1) clear preservation goals and activities for achieving those goals, and (2) the host country or community’s intended broader goals and activities for achieving those goals (Note: When describing and ordering the activities for (1) and (2) above, highlight any major milestones and target dates for achieving them.
 Each set of activities should clearly lead to their corresponding goals with no gaps.
 The overall presentation should make a compelling case that the implementer has a clear and comprehensive sense of how to achieve the preservation and other goals).

 - Proof of official permission to undertake the project from the office, agency, or organization that either owns or is otherwise responsible for the preservation and protection of the site or collection.